 Spells and magic

-The spread appearing after the Devil has three spells and two magic formulas.
-Perhaps they were placed there to counterbalance the portrait of the Devil.
+The spread appearing after the portrait of the Devil has three spells and two magic formulas.
+Perhaps they were placed there to counterbalance the Devil.
 The purpose of the spells is to cure sudden diseases and feverish states, while the formulas describe how to capture thieves using various rituals.

 A spell is a religious or magical formula whose purpose is to obstruct or overcome evil, misfortune and disease.
 In the Middle Ages, spells were used in a variety of contexts, both within and outside the church.

 This spell adjures the bloodthirsty 150-clawed Dino, ordering it not to harm its victim by inflicting fever.

 K X K Pat.
 Credo.
 Domine NE IFU(?) item contra febres fexes drex artifex.
 DINO sanguinem bibis et carnes manducas et in sanguine lauaris sed collige ungulas centum et quinquaginta et iace in uno loco quasi agnus anniculus.
 DORMI nunc et semper et per omnia secula seculorum Amen.